intermezzOS/book/second-edition/src/hello-world/setting-up-a-project.md

 default-target = "intermezzos.json"
 ```

-If you named your JSON file something different, use it.
+If you named your JSON file something different, use that name.

 Once we've done this, we can do: